AlphaVideo/MSc-Kauri/README.md

 The block duration the schedule trees can also be changed in the "opt_tree_switch_period" parameter above this one.
 Don't forget to compile and rebuild the docker image (local compilation).
 In the case of a remote compilation, push the changes into the repository before rebuilding the docker images.

 Edit or create an experiments file in accordance to your preferences.
-Then, in the script ```test.sh```, change the experiments file to your liking and simply run the script:
+Then, in the script ```test.sh```, change the experiments file path to your liking and simply run the script:

 ```
 ./test.sh
 ```

- It will create an output folder called logs with all every replicas' execution log (once the system is done running).
+ It will create an output folder called logs with every replica's execution log (once the system is done running).

 #### Run Experiments (w/ Kollaps)